Extract from the original blog which I’m re writing for a new book.

 I walked towards Mottingham with Nowhere Man on my mind.
 I wanted to understand the world more, I wanted to go deeper into the human psyche than my work as a Samaritan volunteer and I knew to do this I had to look deeper within myself.
 There was a note on the kitchen table from the high priest.

 “Liz, High Priest back tomorrow.
 We need you out the flat.
 Sorry.
 Jim” There were high priests and higher priests.
 I was just a temporary lodger who hadn’t taken part in the coven’s weekly communal sex, no surprise I’d be the first to go.
 I packed my rucksack and ventured into the night air again and onto another three night buses, arriving at my old friend Marni’s door step at 7am.
 I knocked on the door and sat on the cold landing.
 Marni slept well, she wouldn’t wake until her alarm at 7.30am.
 At school I’d been shit at maths but I loved numbers, I counted paving slabs as a child and I loved lists which included a list of boyfriends, it had begun as a joke with Marni at primary school, but now it had become the nightmare.
 No. 89 Nowhere Man.
-The next man I would be seeing was Ian, I wasn’t sure whether to put him on my list or not.
+The next man I would be seeing was Ian, I wasn’t sure whether to put a therapist on my list or not.